Lalbagh Fort: History

-The Mughal prince Muhammad Azam Shah, third son of Aurangzeb started the work of the fort in 1678 during his vice-royalty in Bengal.
+The Mughal prince Muhammad Azam Shah, third son of Aurangzeb, started the work of the fort in 1678 during his vice-royalty in Bengal.
 He stayed in Bengal for 15 months.
-The fort remained incomplete when he was called away by his father Aurangzeb.
+The fort remained incomplete when he was called away by his father, Aurangzeb.

-Shaista Khan was the new subahdar of Dhaka in that time, and he did not complete the fort.
-In 1684, the daughter of Shaista Khan named Iran Dukht Pari Bibi died there.
-After her death, he started to think the fort as unlucky and left the structure incomplete.
-Among the three major parts of Lalbagh Fort, one is the tomb of Bibi Pari.
+Shaista Khan was the new subahdar of Dhaka at that time, and he did not complete the fort.
+In 1684, the daughter of Shaista Khan, named Iran Dukht Pari Bibi, died there.
+After her death, he started to think of the fort as unlucky and left the structure incomplete.
+Among the three major parts of Lalbagh Fort, one is the tomb of Pari Bibi.

 After Shaista Khan left Dhaka, it lost its popularity.
 The main cause was that the capital was moved from Dhaka to Murshidabad.
 After the end of the royal Mughal period, the fort became abandoned.
 In 1844, the area acquired its name as Lalbagh, replacing Aurangabad, and the fort became Lalbagh Fort.